hisunnymay/community/docs/reference/annotations/providerannot.md

 ## Type
 Type is a slot annotation.
-When you add a slot to a frame, you need to choose a type.
+When you add a slot to a frame, you need to choose a database type for the corresponding column.

-- If the type is *kotlin.String* or customized entity(e.g. like *City* in the below picture), you need to specify the data type of the column.
+- If the type is *kotlin.String* or customized entity(e.g. like *City* in the below picture), you need to specify the database type of the column.
 Supported formats are `char(n)`, `varchar(n)`, `text`.
 Replace "n" with a number between 1 and 10485760, e.g. `char(16)`.

 ![type](/images/annotation/providerannotation/type.png)